dotnet/designs/accepted/2023/wasm-browser-threads.md

 - what's overall perf impact for Blazor's `renderBatch` ?

 ## Performance
-- as compared to ST build for dotnet wasm
+As compared to ST build for dotnet wasm:
 - the dispatch between threads (caused by JS object thread affinity) will have negative performance impact on the JS interop
 - in case of HTTP/WS clients used via Streams, it could be surprizing
 - browser performance is lower when working with SharedArrayBuffer